-Benefits are distributed from a participant's account upon death, retirement or other termination of employment and are payable in cash (generally, in a lump sum or installment payments and in some cases, in the form of an annuity) or rolled over (into a traditional or Roth IRA).
-The Plan also permits in-service withdrawals to be made by participants who have incurred a "hardship" as defined in the Plan, who have attained age 59-1/2, or who are performing qualified military service as described in the Plan.
+Benefits are distributed from a participant's account upon a participant's death, retirement or other termination of employment and may be payable in cash (generally, in a lump sum or installment payments and in some cases in the form of an annuity) or rolled over (into a traditional or Roth IRA).
+The Plan also permits in-service withdrawals to be made by participants who are employed by one of the Companies and who have incurred a "hardship" as defined in the Plan, who have attained age 59-1/2, or who are performing qualified military service, as described in the Plan.